 This module looks at how our industry is structured and the logistics of delivering mobility services.
 We look at the complex supply chains and networks that exist between corporate clients, Relocation Management Companies, Destination Service Providers and other mobility specialists.
 The module also examines HR policy and regional and global variations on the delivery of mobility services.
 This module is the perfect addition to any onboarding programmes and for anyone new to the industry.

-This module examines the complex psychological interactions that delivering mobility services involves.
-We take an in depth look at change and change management and examine how this process impacts not just the transferees, but relocation professionals as well.
+This module examines the complex psychological interactions that can impact the service experience of our customers and other stakeholders.
+We examine six core principles that can affect both the transferees and relocation professionals in achieving excellent customer service.
+The aim is to look at the individuals and how they interact as people, in contrast to the cross cultural perspective covered in other modules.
 Anyone holding a current GMS (www.erc.org) or CGMP (www.cerc.ca) certification can take just this module and qualify for the whole MIM programme.

 Intercultural competence is an essential skill for any relocation professional and this module examines the long established research and the new.
 The central pillars of intercultural theory are a great place to start your learning in this field but we take a more holistic and subjective approach, looking at an integrated, personal skills based model.
 The module examines the CQ (Cultural Quotient or Intelligence) philosophy and looks at how practice and learning can be highly effective ways of becoming intercultural competent.